matt001k/STORfs/README.md

-    .write = storfs_write,			//Function to write a page in flash .erase = storfs_erase,			//Function to erase a page in flash .sync = storfs_sync,			//Sync after reading/writing to make certain the next command is ready .memInst = &memInst,			//Pointer to the memory instance of the flash chip driver (can be NULL) .firstByteLoc = 0,				//Location of the first byte in storage to store the root partition .firstPageLoc = 0,				//Location of the first page in storage to store the root partition .pageSize = 512,				//Size of each erasable page(in bytes)
+    .write = storfs_write,			//Function to write a page in flash .erase = storfs_erase,			//Function to erase a page in flash .sync = storfs_sync,			//Sync after reading/writing to make certain the next command is ready .memInst = &memInst,			//Pointer to the memory instance of the flash chip driver (optional) .firstByteLoc = 0,				//Location of the first byte in storage to store the root partition .firstPageLoc = 0,				//Location of the first page in storage to store the root partition .pageSize = 512,				//Size of each erasable page(in bytes)